 Further, investment selection of the sub-fund is based on subjective judgement from the investment manager.
 The investment manager may incorrectly assess the ESG characteristics of a security and may wrongly exclude eligible security.
-Due to the lack of standardized taxonomy, the investment manager may not apply the relevant ESG standards correctly or that the sub-fund could have indirect exposure to security which do not meet the relevant ESG standard and expectation are evolving.
+Due to the lack of standardized taxonomy, the investment manager may not apply the relevant ESG standards correctly or that the sub-fund could have indirect exposure to security which do not meet the relevant ESG standards used by the sub-fund.
+ESG standards used by the sub-fund.
+ESG standard and expectation are evolving.
 There is also a risk of style drift within the investment limits of the sub-fund.